ShivamaniG/Temporal-RAG-Pipeline/README.md

 To automate the ingestion of documents (PDF, DOCX, XLSX, etc.) by:
 - Downloading the file from a URL
 - Parsing the content using [`unstructured.io`](https://www.unstructured.io)
-- Generating embeddings using all-MiniLM-L6-v2 embedding model.
+- Generating embeddings using the [all-MiniLM-L6-v2 embedding model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) from Hugging Face.
-- Storing both chunks and embeddings in Milvus vector DB
+- Storing both chunks and embeddings in [Milvus](https://milvus.io/) vector database.
-- Managing the pipeline through Temporal.io using asynchronous Python workers
+- Managing the pipeline through [Temporal.io](https://temporal.io/) using asynchronous Python workers.

 ---